 Why You’ll Love This Recipe

 - Can be made vegan with crumbled tofu

-- Fresh ingredients: Tomatoes, onion (I like red onions), garlic, green chillies
+- Fresh ingredients: Tomatoes, onion (I like red onions), garlic, ginger, and green chillies

-- Spices: Cumin seeds, turmeric, salt, red chilli powder, garam masala powder, cumin/coriander and kasuri methi
+- Spices: Cumin seeds, turmeric, salt, red chilli powder, garam masala powder, cumin coriander powder, and kasuri methi

 - Neutral oil: this is used to temper spice at the beginning of the recipe

 - Vegetables: Mix up the veggies!
 I like to use veggies that I need to use up in here.
 As long as they are chopped small, just about any works.
-Green bell pepper is a frequently used one.
+Green bell peppers are frequently used.
+Green peas would taste great.
 Add spinach for palak paneer bhurji!

 - Spices: Change up the usual ground Indian spices Adding in a spoon of pav bhaji masala is a great way to change up the taste.